Rishi Prabhakar

 Guruji Shri Rishi Prabhakar (1948–2014) was an Indian yogi who instructed many spiritual teachers across the country.
 He was the founder of Rishi Samskruti Vidya Kendra, a Public Charitable Trust.
 He also developed many programs such as Siddha Samadhi Yoga (SSY), Kaya Kalpa Kriya (KKK), Advanced Meditation Course (AMC), Bhava Samadhi Training (BST), Hundred Percent Memory (HMP, also known as RCRT), Infant Siddha Program (ISP) and Inspirational Leadership in Rural Development (ILRD) for the well-being of humanity.

 Public life

 Rishi Prabhakar oversaw an organisation with over 100 ashrams and 700 centres all over the world.
-SSY's headquarters are located at a 32-acre campus in Rishi Tapokshetra which is "a yoga finishing school of sorts for a three-day advanced course".
+SSY's headquarters is located at a 32-acre campus in Rishi Tapokshetra which is "a yoga finishing school of sorts for a three-day advanced course".
 Prabhakar's organization has a cancer research center whose goal is to eliminate cancer through yoga and healthy eating.
+He was recognized by the parishad of Pandits and scholors in Guntur in the year 1998 as the "Yoga Brahma" for his creation of yoga practices related to Samadhi in his unique methods.
+Many Yoga Gurus like Sadguru Jaggi Vasudev ji were his disciples.
 He was on the Board of World Religious Leaders for the Elijah Interfaith Institute.